elenetskitishvili/shop-website/README.md

 The main components of this project are:

 - `App.js`: The main container for the application.
-- `Header.js`: Contains the navigation links (About Me, Hobbies, Skills, Contact).
+- `Header.jsx`: Contains the navigation links (About Me, Hobbies, Skills, Contact).
-- `Content.js`: Holds the content for each section.
+- `MainContent.jsx`: Holds the content for each section.
+- `ProductCard.jsx`: A reusable component that displays individual product details, including the image, title, and a short description.
-- `Footer.js`: Displays the footer information.
+- `Footer.jsx`: Displays the footer information.